What will I learn from the Seminar in May? What am I expected to do?

 How do I travel to and from the seminar?

 FJC arranges travel for all participants.
-If you are a Fellow or Liaison coming from within 60-miles of NYC, DC/Rockville, Baltimore, or Philadelphia, you should request a seat on one of our charter buses in your registration form.
+If you are a Fellow or Supervisor coming from within 60-miles of NYC, DC/Rockville, Baltimore, or Philadelphia, you should request a seat on one of our charter buses in your registration form.
 For flights we partner with a third-party agency, FCM Travel Solutions.
 All participants fly into BWI or IAD airport, so please indicate your preferred departure and arrival airports in your registration form.
 Shuttle buses are then provided from BWI or IAD to Capital Camps and back to BWI or IAD after the seminar.